Writing Events

 }

 The type must match an entry in your spec's agent_types.
-Common types: user, admin, system.
-The id must be a valid UUIDv4.
+Common types: user, admin, webhook, integration.

 target (optional)